kalisio/feathers-keycloak-listener/docs/Business_Logic.md

-That means the _prevention_ of the loss of consistency relies on the _perfect knowledge_ of all business actions (or “commands”) that are sent to the system.
+That means the _prevention_ of the loss of consistency relies on the _perfect knowledge_ of all business actions (or _commands_) that are sent to the system.

-This is a higher level of logging in your
+This is a higher level of logging than your regular
 `app.log.1` log-rotate directory.
+This rather means auditable business logs, with the ability to replay a series of commands.
+That means the
-This means auditable business logs, with the ability to replay a series of commands, which means the logged commands are stored technically, along with the full amount of business data they were conveying.
+logged commands are stored technically, along with the full amount of business data they were conveying.